-In my work I use a variety of methods to study enamel formation, including work with animal models, computed tomography, stable light isotope geochemistry, proteomics, genetics, machine learning, and Markov Chain Monte Carlo simulations.
+In my work I use a variety of methods to study enamel formation, including work with animal models, confocal microscopy and computed tomography, stable light isotope geochemistry, proteomics, genetics, machine learning, and Markov Chain Monte Carlo simulations.

 My research involves collaboration with field teams and museums, sampling paleontological materials from field sites in order to reconstruct past environmental and behavioral patterns.

 Interpreting the large datasets produced by modern methods in biology requires computational tools and modeling.
 In my work I use physiological models, optimization routines, and machine learning tools to learn more about processes of growth, behavior, and environment from teeth.

-At Harvard I've taught multiple introductory human evolution classes at the undergraduate and graduate level, and I regularly teach a class that I designed on human evolution and climate change, and worked as a fellowships tutor with students at the college for four years.
+At Harvard I've taught multiple introductory human evolution classes at the undergraduate and graduate level, and I regularly teach a class that I designed on human evolution and climate change.
+At Harvard I worked as a fellowships tutor with students at the college for four years.
 I've worked as a teaching assistant in human anatomy and taught human anatomy labs, and have served as a teaching assistant for geology, ecology, paleontology, human evolution, and archaeology classes at the Turkana Basin Institute in Kenya.

 For a more detailed record of my research, publications, funding and presentations.